Vampyros Lesbos: Limited Edition – Severin Films (Blu-ray/DVD Combo)

 Summary:

-Throughout Jess Franco’s career, he has had several key stages where he worked extensively with a producer.
-And in 1970, Jess Franco would end his collaboration with producer Harry Alan Towers with yet another adaption of Bram Stoker’s Dracula.
+Throughout Jess Franco’s career, he has had several key stages where he worked extensively with a producer, and in 1970, Jess Franco would end his collaboration with producer Harry Alan Towers with yet another adaptation of Bram Stoker’s Dracula.
 Out of all of the producers that worked with Jess Franco over the years, none offered him a larger canvas to work with financially than Harry Alan Towers.
 Feeling confined by the films that Harry Alan Towers wanted to make, Jess Franco ended their collaboration.
-At first, he ventured out as an independent filmmaker, making a trio of films before settling into the next phase of his evolution as a filmmaker, a trio of films with producer Artur Brauner.
+Initially, he embarked on a journey as an independent filmmaker, creating a series of three films before transitioning into the next stage of his development as a filmmaker, which involved another trio of films produced by Artur Brauner.

-And though Vampyros Lesbos takes many of its cues from Bram Stoker’s Dracula, When it comes to the vibe of these films, this is where these two entities are on the polar opposite ends of the spectrum.
+Although Vampyros Lesbos takes many of its cues from Bram Stoker’s Dracula, when it comes to the vibe of these films, this is where these two entities are on the polar opposite ends of the spectrum.
 Bram Stoker’s novel Dracula is known for its Gothic Romanticism, while Jess Franco’s Vampyros Lesbos is a manic fusion of Surrealism and Eroticism.

-By this point in Jess Franco’s career as a filmmaker, plot and dialog are not much more than a means to further what he was trying to say with his visuals, which have by this point become the focal point.
-This Soledad Miranda striptease scene with a mannequin (or what appeared to be a mannequin) is one of the most iconic moments to ever emerge from a Jess Franco film.
+At this point in Jess Franco’s career, plot and dialog are not much more than a means to further what he was trying to say with his visuals, which have by this point become the focal point.
+This striptease scene featuring Soledad Miranda and a mannequin—or what seems to be a mannequin—stands out as one of the most iconic moments in Jess Franco's filmography.
 There is a fluidity to her movements that reinforces the sensuality of this scene.
 Another standout moment visually is a scene where Linda's character realizes that the only way she will be free of the Countess is if she kills her.
-Once again, Jess Franco ensures this moment of pathos achieves its desired effect by meticulously building up the moment to its optimal moment of climax.
+Jess Franco expertly crafts this moment of emotional depth, ensuring it resonates with the audience by carefully escalating the tension until it reaches its peak.

 When speaking about Vampyros Lesbos, one can’t overlook the importance of Soledad Miranda.
-Needless to say, the films that he made with Soledad Miranda, especially the ones where she is the lead actress, like she is in Vampyros Lesbos, These films could not have been made with another actress, since her undeniable presence is the main reason why they standout amongst Jess Franco’s voluminous output as a filmmaker.
+Needless to say, the films that he made with Soledad Miranda, especially the ones where she is the lead actress, like she is in Vampyros Lesbos, could not have been made with another actress, since her undeniable presence is the main reason why they stand out amongst Jess Franco’s voluminous output as a filmmaker.

-Besides Soledad Miranda’s tour de force, other notable performances come from Dennis Price (Twins of Evil, Theatre of Blood) in the role of Dr. Alwin Seward (a Van Helsing like persona) and Ewa Strömberg (The Devil Came from Akasava, She Killed in Ecstasy) in the role of Linda Westinghouse.
+Besides Soledad Miranda’s tour de force, other notable performances come from Dennis Price (Twins of Evil) in the role of Dr. Alwin Seward (a Van Helsing-like persona) and Ewa Strömberg (She Killed in Ecstasy) in the role of Linda Westinghouse.
 The scenes where her character and the countess interact are exceptional.
 Also, she has a tremendous amount of chemistry with Soledad Miranda, and it really shines through during their more intimate moments.

 Last but certainly not least is Jess Franco’s own performance in Vampyros Lesbos, and this time around he portrays a deranged husband whose wife has been seduced by the Countess.
-From there on out, his opinion of women is very low and he has a sinister urge to inflict pain on women in a De Sade-like way.
-His character has this film’s most shocking moment, which is a scene where he has captured and is now torturing the Linda character, who reminds him of his wife.
+His opinion of women becomes increasingly negative, and he develops a sinister desire to inflict pain on them in a manner reminiscent of the Marquis de Sade.
+His character delivers the film’s most shocking moment in a scene where he captures and tortures the character Linda, who bears a resemblance to his wife.

-Another wonderful asset that Vampyros Lesbos has is its jazz-infused score that was composed by Manfred Hübler and Sigi Schwab.
+Another wonderful asset that Vampyros Lesbos has is its jazz-infused score that Manfred Hübler and Sigi Schwab composed.
 The albums Psychedelic Dance Party and Sexadelic would serve as the soundtrack for these three Jess Franco films: She Killed in Ecstasy, The Devil Came from Akasava, and Vampyros Lesbos.

 No matter how many times over the years that I have revisited Vampyros Lesbos, it is a film that has never lost any of its luster.
 And with each new viewing, my appreciation for the film continues to grow.
 Ultimately, Vampyros Lesbos is the ultimate Jess Franco film, and more than any other of his films, it captures the essence of his cinematic style.